cfikeAI/cfikeAI/README.md

 I'm focused on building real systems—not just prototypes.
 My work bridges AI, cloud infrastructure, and security to deliver production-ready solutions.
 I bring a unique combination of technical skill and strategic thinking from a dual background in IT and the humanities.

-I earned my M.S. from UMBC with a 4.0 GPA, focusing on AI, machine learning, and secure systems deployment.
+I earned my M.S. from UMBC with a 4.0 GPA, focusing on machine learning, and secure systems deployment.

 ---